-Being fascinated with how to modify Chevy’s we hung out with all the older guys to learn what everything did and what it was called.
+Being fascinated with how to modify a Chevy, we hung out with all the older guys to learn what everything did and what it was called.
 I never could understand why they needed “donuts” or why the cylinder would pop out the donut.
 The answer to that is in the old-school history books.
 But I will share it with you.

 So as a pledge to my cousin, may he Rest in Peace, for which I was his ‘Trunk Man’, we ride worry-free, having done the due diligence and research to be all in the game.
-From the charger to the solenoid, from the fluid to the switch “LOWRIDER SOLUTIONS” has pledged to be your Trunk Man to keep you up to date with product innovations and technical insights that not only meet but exceed your Lowrider needs.
-This is not just a business to us but a lifestyle and we’re all in.
+From the charger to the solenoid, from the fluid to the switch, “LOWRIDER SOLUTIONS” has pledged to be your Trunk Man to keep you up to date with product innovations and technical insights that not only meet but exceed your Lowrider needs.
+This is not just a business to us but a lifestyle, and we’re all in.

 Everybody knows a good switchman, but you can’t always find a good trunk man.
 This is mainly because most of them have their own shop, are dedicated to servicing their own club and affiliations, and are too busy to troubleshoot something they didn’t install.
 That’s one of our solutions, and the fundamental mission of Lowrider Solutions is to bring innovation, safety, and reliability to lowriding.